DVA490-474-Project-Course/stm32-code/docs/manual/user_guide.md

 In order to upload the program, connect the PC to the USB port CN1  (the one located on the side of the board which contains the smaller processor, which is the debugger) and click Run>Run.

+Building for the first time may take a few minutes since microROS is downloading its dependencies to the project.